 MMA Direct-Entry Midwife (MMA-DEM)

 An independent practitioner educated in the discipline of midwifery through self-study, apprenticeship, a midwifery school, and/or a college- or university-based program distinct from the discipline of nursing.
 A direct-entry midwife is trained to provide the midwifery model of care to healthy women and newborns throughout the childbearing cycle, primarily in out-of-hospital settings, eg: home and birth centers.
-The MMA sets specific education and experience requirements for MMA-member DEMs.
+For members who are not CPMs the MMA requests specific education and experience requirements of MMA-member DEMs.
 Legal status of direct-entry midwives varies by state.
-Currently in Massachusetts, direct-entry midwives are legal, and licensing is not required.
+Currently in Massachusetts, direct-entry midwives are not regulated, and licensing is not required.

 Certified Nurse-Midwife (CNM)

 A midwife who has a degree in nursing prior to entering midwifery, has graduated from an ACNM Certification Council (ACC) accredited graduate level educational program, and has passed a certification exam.
 CNMs are licensed in all states, though the scope of practice may vary from state to state.